siam4201/Logistic_Regression_From_Scratch/README.md

 # Logistic_Regression_From_Scratch

-Logistic regression made from scratch using logistic function and gradient descent.
+Logistic regression made from scratch using logistic function and mini-batch gradient descent.
 Data of rain prediction used to test the model which without any class imbalance handling achived 0.78 accuracy.

 ## Project structure